BlakeSimpson/agb-manager/README.md

 This project acts as a markdown preview and storage engine, with the original intent of managing "AGB's" (terms and conditions) documents over various languages.

-The application allows the creating, editing and exporting of HTML documents for multiple languages.
+The application allows the creating, editing and exporting of HTML documents for multiple languages via Markdown input.

 ## Technologies